HackerN64/HackerSM64/src/crash_screen/README.md

 - Translucent dividers at the end of symbols (already at beginning).
 - Can the bootleg "multithreading" for branch arrows be removed now that there is no longer lag with binary symbol searching?
 - Reset branch arrow distance when it won't overlap instead of wrapping only after the distance reaches the end of the screen.
-- Save register data types in register buffer?
+- Save register data types in the register buffer?
+- Detect which segments are currently loaded to prevent trying to disasm garbage data (eg. reading from menu segment during normal gameplay).
 ### Memory view page
 - Read 4 bytes as address for address select popup (requires multi-select?).
 - Binary view mode (disasm already has a version of this).